Strategies for Overcoming Shame and Blame

 - The families of addicted people are also stigmatised which causes shame, anger and guilt within the family.
 The stress of this can lead to medical and social problems for spouses and children.

-People with a mental health illness often say that the stigma they experience is worse than the illness itself.
+People with mental health illnesses often say that the stigma they experience is worse than the illness itself.
 Imagine if people with diabetes or cardiovascular disease were treated the same way!

 How to cope with the stigma of alcohol & drug addiction